-Diet: Shrimp will feed on most any organic material they come across at the bottom of a body of water.
-Prey include plankton, amphipods, nematodes, isopods, copepods, small fishes, crabs and other shrimp.
+These shrimp will feed on almost any organic material they come across at the bottom of a body of the water.
+Prey include plankton, amphipods, nematodes, isopods, copepods, small fishes, crabs, and other shrimp.

-White shrimp can jump from the water to evade predators with a rapid tail flex –a snap to the tail that propels them backwards.
+White shrimp can jump from the water to evade predators with a rapid tail flex, a snap to the tail that propels them backward.